 Reading report – summary and comments

-« Now I think, going back to my point, there is nothing barbarous and savage in this nation to what was reported to me; except that each man calls barbarism whatever is not of use; as real, it seems that we have another sight of truth and reason than the example and idea of the opinions customs and practices of the country where we are.
+But I think, back to my point, there is nothing barbarous and savage in this nation to what was reported to me; except that each man calls barbarism whatever is not of its use; as real, it seems that we have another sight of truth and reason than the example and idea of the opinions and customs of the countries where we operate.

 There is always the perfect religion, the perfect font, perfect and accomplished usage of all things.
-They are wild, as we call wild fruits that nature, self and its regular progress, has produced where, in truth, it is those that we have altered our artifice and diverted from the common order, we should rather call wild.
+They are wild, as we call wild fruits that nature, self and its regular progress, has produced where, in truth, these are the ones we have altered our artifice and diverted from the common order, we should rather call wild.

-As these are vivid and vigorous true and useful and natural virtues and properties, which we have bastardized in these, and have only accommodated the pleasure of our corrupt taste.
+As these are vivid and vigorous real and useful and natural virtues and properties, which we have bastardized in these, and have only accommodated the pleasure of our corrupted taste.
 If however, the same flavor and delicacy is our excellent taste, in emulation of us, in various fruits of these countries then without culture.
-It is not reasonable that art wins the point of honor on our great and powerful mother Nature.
-We reloaded as the beauty and richness of his works by our inventions, we have all the stifled.
-If is it that wherever her purity shines, it is wonderful to shame our vain and frivolous companies […] « Montaigne, Essays, I, 31. cannibals.
+It is not reasonable that art wins the point of honor over our great and powerful mother Nature.
+We reloaded as the beauty and richness of her works by our inventions, we have all the stifled.
+If is it that wherever her purity shines, it is wonderful to shame our vain and frivolous companies […] Montaigne, Essays, I, 31. cannibals.

 Montaigne of cannibals